MehDelight/Eclipse-UI/README.md

 # Eclipse-UI
 "The moon affected by the sun."
-The Almighty Universal Script
+The Almighty Universal Eclipse UI Script.